About Corporation of Chennai

 ADMINISTRATIVE SET UP

-The Council of 200 councilors is headed by the Worshipful Mayor and Council meets ordinarily once in a month.
+The Council of 200 councilors is headed by the Honorable Mayor and Council meets ordinarily once in a month.
 The executive wing is headed by the Commissioner.
 There are Deputy Commissioners and various Heads of Departments and 15 Zonal Officers at present.

 AREA & POPULATION